cpp-best-practices/cppbestpractices/02-Use_the_Tools_Available.md

 ## Static Analyzers

 ### cppcheck
 Cppcheck is free and opensource.
 It strives for 0 false positives and does a good job at it.
-Therefor all warning should be enabled: -enable=all
+Therefore all warnings should be enabled: `-enable=all`

 ### Clang's Static Analyzer